cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 Curation should be done by subsequently applying filters to appropriate columns, then making decisions for the traits in the filtered selection.

-* 1\. **There is a previously assigned mapping for this trait**.
-All of these are the decisions that we made in the past, so we trust them (to an extent).
+* 1\. **There is a previously assigned mapping for this trait.** All of these are the decisions that we made in the past, so we trust them (to an extent).
 Copy and paste previously used mappings into “Mapping to use”.
 Then review them according to the following steps.
   * 1.1. **The previously assigned mapping is in EFO**
-    * 1.1.1. **The previously assigned mapping is in EFO and is exact** .
-Mark as finished immediately.
+    * 1.1.1. **The previously assigned mapping is in EFO and is exact.** Mark as finished immediately.
 (It's extremely unlikely that a better mapping could be found).
-    * 1.1.2. **The previously assigned mapping is in EFO and IS NOT exact**.
-Review the mappings to see if a better (more accurate/specific) mapping is available.
+    * 1.1.2. **The previously assigned mapping is in EFO and IS NOT exact.** Review the mappings to see if a better (more accurate/specific) mapping is available.
 Then mark as finished.
-  * 1.2. **The previously assigned mapping is not contained in EFO**.
-We need to either find a mapping which is already in EFO, or import these terms into EFO.
+  * 1.2. **The previously assigned mapping is not contained in EFO.** We need to either find a mapping which is already in EFO, or import these terms into EFO.
-    * 1.2.1. **The previously used mapping IS NOT contained in EFO and is exact**.
-These are good candidates to mark as finished and them import in EFO afterwards.
+    * 1.2.1. **The previously used mapping IS NOT contained in EFO and is exact.** These are good candidates to mark as finished and them import in EFO afterwards.
 However, quickly check whether there are non-exact matches which are already in EFO are are as good as exact mappings.
       * E. g. if the exact mapping is “erythrocytosis 6, familial” and not in EFO, but there is an inexact mapping “familial erythrocytosis 6” which *is* in EFO, we should use the inexact mapping.
       * If a trait does not have any EFO mappings, it's probably safe to mark it as finished (with subsequent import to EFO).
-    * 1.2.2. **The previously assigned mapping IS NOT contained in EFO and IS NOT exact**.
-Similarly to 1.2.1, attempt to find an acceptable EFO mapping, if not found — use any acceptable mapping (with subsequent import to EFO).
+    * 1.2.2. **The previously assigned mapping IS NOT contained in EFO and IS NOT exact.** Similarly to 1.2.1, attempt to find an acceptable EFO mapping; if not found, use any acceptable mapping (with subsequent import to EFO).
 * 2\. **There is no previously assigned mappings for the trait, but exact mappings are available.** Because letter-to-letter matches are extremely likely to be correct, we can use them after eyeballing for correctness.
   * 2.1. **The exact mapping in the EFO.** Mark as finished immediately.
-  * 2.2. **The exact mapping IS NOT in the EFO.** Similarly to 1.2.1, attempt to find an acceptable EFO mapping, if not found — use any acceptable mapping (with subsequent import to EFO).
+  * 2.2. **The exact mapping IS NOT in the EFO.** Similarly to 1.2.1, attempt to find an acceptable EFO mapping; if not found, use any acceptable mapping (with subsequent import to EFO).
 * 3\. **There are no previously used or exact mappings for the trait.** Curate manually as usual.

 ### Time-saving options